 We are trying to support parents too.
 We’ve set up an activity hub with plenty of projects to keep kids busy and we have created a webpage for children that answers their questions about coronavirus.
 We thank you for trusting us to do this and hope that our magazine is helping them to stay positive during this difficult time."

 The Week Junior helps young people explore what's happening around the world - helping to grow their understanding and build their confidence.
 Stories, events and issues are explained a calm, manageable way, helping to dispel anxiety and confusion with clear, age-appropriate facts and a balanced perspective.

-What's more - with every new subscription this January, you'll not only get your first 6 issues for free - but you'll also get our free content download 'Building Healthy, Happy Habits in 2021'.
+What's more - with every new subscription, you'll not only get your first 6 issues for free - but you'll also get our free content download 'Building Healthy, Happy Habits in 2021'.
 It's a four-week guide, written specially to help young people think about and take care of their health and wellbeing, covering: